maykhid/word_translator/README.md

 From VS Code: Click Get Packages located in right side of the action ribbon at the top of pubspec.yaml.

 You need an Azure subscription and secret keys.
-When those are available you can directly add the secret keys to lib/features/translator_app/data/datasources/translator_remote_data_src.dart or create a seperate for that and add the file to .gitignore.
+When those are available you can directly add the secret keys to lib/features/translator_app/data/datasources/translator_remote_data_src.dart or create a seperate file lib/secrets.dart and add the keys there.
 ```